pawel00wypych/Databases-Efficiency-Comparison/README.md

 ## How to create tables and load data to oracleDB from csv file:
 - run ```docker exec -it --user root oracledb bash -c "/oracle-data-loader/load_oracle_data.sh"```

+## How to create tables and load data to Postgresql from csv file:
+- run ```docker exec -it --user root postgres bash -c "/postgresql-data-loader/load_postgresql_data.sh"```

 ## How to create collections and load data to mongodb8 from csv file:
 - run ```docker exec -it --user root mongodb8 bash -c "/mongodb8-data-loader/load.sh"```